-The U.S. Jaycees have an- ordinance which required all Peter Smith, a member of the category of Human Relations Tates Jaycees have been rded two second place cer-Trates for projects sponsored the year.
+Exates Jaycees have been rded two second place cer-Tirztes for projects sponsored the year.

-In the state-wide competition, were more than 350 enby other local Jaycee sters.
-It has been seldom any one chapter would win awards for two different miests in the same year.
+in the state-wide competition, were more than 350 enby other local Jaycee It has been seldom zny one chapter would win wards for two different in the same year.

-The first project which won ment place was in the Govern-Involvement category 🐭 🐲 Hoffman Estates Jay-Local project "RAMP".
-Toject concerned the writgetting passed of a local memced at the annual state new construction of public Hoffman Estates Jaycees for and was called the Rapid City ention held in Springtield buildigs to onthin terratai over nive years.
-He also brought wear that the Hoffman standards for accessibility by and promoted this project to the invalids.
+The first project which won place was in the Govern-Involvement category Hoffman Estates Jaylocal project "RAMP".
+Toject concerned the writgetting passed of a local

+The U.S. Jaycees have an- ordinance which required all Peter Smith, a member of the category of Human Relations ced at the annual state new construction of public Hoffman Estates Jaycees for and was called the Rapid City ention held in Springfield buildingsuteansformsterraini- over nive years.
+He also brought year that the Hoffman standards for accessibility by and promoted this project to the invalids.